technomancy/bussard/readme.md

 ## Playing

-When you're in flight mode, the arrow keys control the ship's engines and turning thrusters.
-Keys to access the ship's computer's various functions are listed on the side of the screen.
+The game starts in the console, where you can interact with the ship's computer, but it has several other modes.
+Start the game by pressing `f3` to go to mail mode to read your messages.

 The ship's computer can be accessed using `f2`, and from the console you can read the quick start guide by running `man("quickstart")`.